owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 Let's have a closer look at the music in [Score 1](#score-1).
-I will cover only the minimum amount of music theory needed to understand the rest of the article.
+I will cover only the minimum amount of music theory needed to understand the rest of the post.
 If you are interested in digging deeper, I encourage you to check out [Music Theory for Musicians and Normal People][1] for a light introduction to music theory.